 The Green Communities Program is a voluntary certification program to recognize and promote local governments that are leading the way to sustainability by reducing their environmental footprint.
 Certification can be achieved by adopting eco-friendly policies and ordinances to minimize environmental impacts of both the City and the community.

 In light of this achievement, the Commission continues in its pursuit of reducing Dunwoody’s environmental footprint by adopting policies and practices.
-Click on the Green Communities Measures below to see the measures we have fulfilled.

 Links of Interest

 Agenda and Minutes

 Dunwoody Green Market

 Dunwoody Nature Center